scottbez1/splitflap/README.md

 * TPL7407L mosfet low-side drivers instead of ULN2003A/MIC5842 (lower on-resistance means less voltage drop in the driver = more torque, less waste heat, and less total current consumption)
 * Module order goes from right-to-left since this is intended to be installed and accessed from *behind* the modules

+This design is optimized for assembly at JLCPCB, and files are automatically generated for ordering assembled PCBs there.
+However, if you wish to manually assemble this board, you can view the [interactive BOM/placement tool](https://s3.amazonaws.com/splitflap-artifacts/dev/chainlinkBase/electronics/bom/chainlinkDriver-ibom.html)
+)

 <a href="https://s3.amazonaws.com/splitflap-artifacts/dev/chainlinkBase/electronics/chainlinkDriver-schematic.pdf">
 <img width="640" src="https://s3.amazonaws.com/splitflap-artifacts/dev/chainlinkBase/electronics/chainlinkDriver-schematic.png"/>